Skip to contents

 #> <chr> <dbl> <dbl> <dbl> <dbl> <dbl> <dbl>

-In this study, with constant relapse rate (see descriptive analyses), the use of NB model can be accurate and recommended also for its ability to account for over or underdispersion and heterogeneity.
-However, the NB model does not consider event timing.
+In this study, with constant relapse rate (see descriptive analyses), the use of NB model can be accurate and recommended also for its ability to account for overdispersion and heterogeneity.
+However, the NB model, as other count-based models, does not consider event timing.